The Tycoon (TV series): Production

-The Tycoo was produced by Charles Isaacs, and the executive producer was Danny Thomas.
+The Tycoon was produced by Charles Isaacs, and the executive producer was Danny Thomas.
 Sheldon Leonard was one of the directors.
 Walter Brennan had recently starred in a popular sitcom (The Real McCoys), and his new series was scheduled between two successful Tuesday night shows, McHale's Navy and Peyton Place, but The Tycoon failed to receive the ratings necessary to be renewed for a second season.